 Formerly known as U8 Rink Rats and Mites, the Red, White & Blue (RWB) program has combined these two groups and created a program for skaters up to age 8 that stresses continued development of skating skills, hockey strategies, and fundamentals.
 RWB skaters practice 2-3 times a week, and recreational games are played on the weekend against other teams in the Dane County area on 1/2 of a sheet of ice with a suited up goalie in the net.

-Both House Rink Rat teams welcome new skaters as well as those that have played several years.
+All House Rink Rat teams welcome new skaters as well as those that have played several years.
 Our coaches are flexible and very supportive of taking all comers.
-Registrations after November 1 for both teams are still welcome, but are subject to head coach approval (primary driver is total team size relative to number of coaches).
+Registrations after November 1 for the teams are still welcome, but are subject to head coach approval (primary driver is total team size relative to number of coaches).
 Teams will have a parents meeting within the first couple weeks of the season to clarify additional expectations and any questions you may have as you start with the program.

 The House 10U team typically practices 1-2 times a week and has one game on the weekend at MIA in the Studio rink against other 10U teams in the area.
 The 10U team will typically schedule a couple games on full ice with area teams later in the season as an introduction to playing on full ice.